Kremzeeq/fruit_app_project/README.md

 ### 1. [src/app.py](https://github.com/Kremzeeq/fruit_app_project/blob/master/src/app.py)

 * This main module is configured to [src/config.py](https://github.com/Kremzeeq/fruit_app_project/blob/master/src/config.py)
-* A FLASK_ENV variable should be exported as 'development' or 'production' e.g.
+* A FLASK_ENV variable should be exported as 'development' for the localhost or 'production' for deployment purposes e.g.
 `export FLASK_ENV=production`
-* This should be prior to executing `flask run` in the command line
+* Basically, the app can be run by executing `python3 app.py`
 * The first time you run the app, you will need to update the mongo database with fruits and facts to render for the homepage.
 * Running the **database updater** module as explained below, will ensure that it is populated